alexc957/my-github-profile/README.md

 # My Github Profile
 This is a React Project to show my github profile using the free version of the Github API.
+For the layout, since it's a simple web app, I only used flexbox.

 ## Dependencies
 1. react@17.0.2.